adahera222/LD32-3/README.md

 Play at http://joemccourt.github.io/LD28/

 ###About
 Loosely inspired by the theme of 'you only get one', click on fractions to sum up to one.
 If you go over one you lose!
-It gets more difficult the further you get.
+It gets more difficult the higher your score.

 ###Instructions
 Click circles to add up to one.